An Introduction to Neural Data Compression: Latent variable models

 where $\z$ is a vector of \textit{latent variables} (also called ``latents''), and the joint distribution $p(\x, \z)$ factorizes into a \textit{prior} $p(\z)$ and a \textit{likelihood} $p(\x\,|\,\z)$.
 Latent variable models are ubiquitous in machine learning and include hidden Markov models, mixture models \cite{bishop2006PRML}, and more recently variational autoencoders (VAEs) \cite{kingma2014vae}\cite{rezende2014vae}.
 By integrating or summing over all possible realizations of the latent vector, latent variable models can capture complex dependencies in the data even when the prior and likelihood take simple forms.

-Training a latent variable model by (approximate) maximum-likelihood (see Eq.~\ref{eq:cross-entropy}) comes with a main challenge: unlike in a fully-observed (e.g., autoregressive) model where the data probability $p(\x)$ can be readily evaluated, doing so is no longer straightforward since it is defined through an often intractable integral (Eq.~\ref{eq:latent-variable-model}).
-Variational inference deals with exactly these complications, and we refer to Zhang et al. \cite{zhang2018advances} for more details on these methods.
+Training a latent variable model by (approximate) maximum-like\-li\-hood (see Eq.~\ref{eq:cross-entropy}) comes with a challenge: unlike in a fully-observed (e.g., autoregressive) model where the data probability $p(\x)$ can be readily evaluated, doing so is no longer straightforward since it is defined through an often intractable integral (Eq.~\ref{eq:latent-variable-model}).
+Variational inference deals with exactly these complications, and we refer to \citeauthor{zhang2018advances} \cite{zhang2018advances} for more details on these methods.
 Here, we instead focus on the compression problem, which faces a similar challenge and uses similar tools.
 Given a latent variable model consisting of a prior $p(\z)$ and likelihood $p(\x| \z)$, our goal is to compress a given data vector $\x$ with a code length close to its information content under the model, $-\log_2 p(\x)$.
 To simplify the discussion below, we assume discrete $\z$ unless specified otherwise.

-\subsubsection{Two-part code}
+\subsection{Two-part code}

 We start by considering a simple although generally suboptimal \textit{two-part code}~\cite{grunwald2007minimum}.
 Here, the data $\x$ is transmitted along with a latent vector $\z$ in two steps.
-First, the sender decides on a (ideally informative) vector $\z$, encodes and transmits it under the prior $p(\z)$.
+First, the sender decides on a (ideally informative) vector $\z$, then encodes and transmits it under the prior $p(\z)$.
 Next, $\x$ is compressed and transmitted under the likelihood model, $p(\x\,|\,\z)$.
 The receiver then decodes $\z$, and finally $\x$ given $\z$, using the same models.
 Both the prior and likelihood models are often fully factorized, allowing for coding each dimension of $\z$ or $\x$ in parallel, but can also be autoregressive models used in conjunction with arithmetic coding.
 Assuming negligible entropy coding overhead, the combined code length is

 Moreover, the sender can (at least in principle) minimize this quantity over all choices of $\z$, resulting in the code length